i10x-ai/getopenpay-go/docs/ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet.md

 `func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) UnsetCardIssuer()`

 UnsetCardIssuer ensures that no value is present for CardIssuer, not even an explicit nil
+### GetIsFullDetailsKnown

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetIsFullDetailsKnown() interface{}`

+GetIsFullDetailsKnown returns the IsFullDetailsKnown field if non-nil, zero value otherwise.

+### GetIsFullDetailsKnownOk

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetIsFullDetailsKnownOk() (*interface{}, bool)`

+GetIsFullDetailsKnownOk returns a tuple with the IsFullDetailsKnown field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsFullDetailsKnown

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) SetIsFullDetailsKnown(v interface{})`

+SetIsFullDetailsKnown sets IsFullDetailsKnown field to given value.

+### SetIsFullDetailsKnownNil

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) SetIsFullDetailsKnownNil(b bool)`

+ SetIsFullDetailsKnownNil sets the value for IsFullDetailsKnown to be an explicit nil

+### UnsetIsFullDetailsKnown
+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) UnsetIsFullDetailsKnown()`

+UnsetIsFullDetailsKnown ensures that no value is present for IsFullDetailsKnown, not even an explicit nil
+### GetCdeExternalId

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetCdeExternalId() interface{}`

+GetCdeExternalId returns the CdeExternalId field if non-nil, zero value otherwise.

+### GetCdeExternalIdOk

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) GetCdeExternalIdOk() (*interface{}, bool)`

+GetCdeExternalIdOk returns a tuple with the CdeExternalId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCdeExternalId

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) SetCdeExternalId(v interface{})`

+SetCdeExternalId sets CdeExternalId field to given value.

+### HasCdeExternalId

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) HasCdeExternalId() bool`

+HasCdeExternalId returns a boolean if a field has been set.

+### SetCdeExternalIdNil

+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) SetCdeExternalIdNil(b bool)`

+ SetCdeExternalIdNil sets the value for CdeExternalId to be an explicit nil

+### UnsetCdeExternalId
+`func (o *ResponseGetPaymentMethodPaymentMethodsPaymentMethodIdGet) UnsetCdeExternalId()`

+UnsetCdeExternalId ensures that no value is present for CdeExternalId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)